oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.3/README.md

 `INFO: Admin server running, ready to start managed server`

 The above line indicate that the Administration Server started successfully with the name `soaas`, mapping container port 7001 to host port 7001 enables accessing of the Weblogic host outside of the local host, connecting to SOANet network enables accessing the DB container by it's name i.e soadb.

-This includes the command to tail logs to keep the container up and running.
+You can view the Administration Server logs using:

+$ docker logs -f \<Administration Server Container Name\>

-## Creating a container for SOA Server
+## Creating Managed Server containers (SOA and OSB Servers)

-Start a container to launch the Managed Server from the image created.
-The environment variables used to run the Managed Server image are defined in the file `soaserver.env.list`.
+You can start containers to launch the Managed Servers (SOA and OSB Servers) from the image created.
+The environment variables used to run the Managed Server containers are defined below.

-Create an environment file `soaserver.env.list` with the below details:

-    MANAGED_SERVER=<Managed Server name, For Exp:- soa_server1, osb_server1, bpm_server1>
+Create an environment variables file specific to each cluster in the SOA domain as described below.
+For instance `soaserver.env.list` for SOA cluster and `osbserver.env.list` for OSB cluster:

+    MANAGED_SERVER=<Managed Server name.
+Must be either soa_server1 or osb_server1>
     DOMAIN_TYPE=<soa/osb/bpm>
-    ADMIN_HOST=<Admin host name>
+    DOMAIN_NAME=soainfra
+    ADMIN_HOST=<Administration Server container name Or hostname>
     ADMIN_PORT=<port number where Administration Server is running>
     ADMIN_PASSWORD=<admin_password>

+>IMPORTANT: In the Managed Servers environment variables file the MANAGED_SERVER value must be mentioned as soa_server1 for soa and bpm domain types, osb_server1 for osb domain type.

-Sample Data will look like this:
+Sample data for `soaserver.env.list` will look like this:

     MANAGED_SERVER=soa_server1
     DOMAIN_TYPE=soa
-    ADMIN_HOST=host.domain.com
+    DOMAIN_NAME=soainfra
+    ADMIN_HOST=soaas
     ADMIN_PORT=7001
     ADMIN_PASSWORD=Welcome1

-To start a docker container for SOA server you can simply call `docker run` command and passing `soaserver.env.list`.
+To start a docker container for SOA server (for soa and bpm domain types) you can simply call `docker run` command and passing `soaserver.env.list`.

 A sample docker run command is given below:

     $ docker run -i -t  --name soams --network=SOANet -p 8001:8001  --volumes-from soaas  --env-file ./soaserver.env.list oracle/soa:12.2.1.3.0 "/u01/oracle/dockertools/startMS.sh"

 Using `--volumes-from` reuses the volume created by the Administration Server container.
 In the above `docker run` command, `soaas` is the name of the Administration Server container started in the previous step and we must use the same name used for the Administration Server to start the SOA Managed Server.

-This includes the command to tail logs to keep the container up and running.

 >IMPORTANT: You need to wait till all the above commands are run before you can start the SOA Server.